seymasekr689/urban8k_classification/README.md

 # urban8k_classification
-Kentsel Seslerin CNN ile Sınıflandırılması
+Classification of Urban Sounds with CNN